 Section 3.
-All members of the Bargaining Unit, in recognition of twelve (12) holidays recognized by the Employer during the fiscal year, shall receive 96 hours pay at straight time rate.
+All members of the Bargaining Unit, in recognition of twelve (12) holidays recognized by the Employer during the fiscal year, shall receive 96 hours of pay at straight time rate or 96 hours of compensatory time.
+The Member shall be required to submit their choice to the Chief no later than May 1st of each year.
+Members who fail to submit a request will be paid at the straight time rate.
+Members who elect to receive compensatory time cannot split the hours between compensatory time and pay.
+Should the additional 96 hours of compensatory time requested cause the Member to exceed the maximum allowed hours (as calculated after the first payroll of May), then the Member shall not be eligible for comp time and will instead be paid for the 96 hours of holiday pay.
 Such pay shall be paid in a lump sum the second pay period in June.
-Whether a member is required to work on a recognized holiday shall not have any affect or adjustment upon such holiday pay or regular pay, except as may be outlined in other Articles of this Agreement.
+Whether a member is required to work on a recognized holiday shall not have any effect or adjustment upon such holiday pay or regular pay, except as may be outlined in other Articles of this Agreement.
 Should an Employee terminate employment, he shall be eligible for holiday pay up to and including his termination date with the City.